ArctosDB/documentation-wiki/_documentation/container.markdown

 # Container

-## Arctos Object Tracking in a nutshell
+In a nutshell, Arctos Object Tracking consists of...

--   "Containers" are of two categories:
+-   "Containers" in one of two categories:
     1. All Parts are (also) containers.
     2. User-defined containers are whatever someone says they are – tubes, tube positions in freezer boxes, boxes, shelves, ranges, buildings, institutions, whatever.
 -   All containers have exactly one parent container.

-That is the functional model in its entirety.
-Physical specimen-bits ARE containers, and they can be put into other containers, which are arbitrary curatorial declarations hopefully arranged in some useful fashion, such as bones in boxes on shelves.
-Barcodes ("machine-readable code" – 2D codes, RFID, etc.) are just machine-readable proxies to container_id.
-Labels are (less reliable) human-readable proxies to container_id.
+That is the functional model in its entirety. **Physical specimen-bits** ARE containers, and they can be put into other containers, which are arbitrary curatorial declarations hopefully arranged in some useful fashion, such as bones in boxes on shelves. **Barcodes** ("machine-readable code" – 2D codes, RFID, etc.) are just machine-readable proxies to container_id. **Labels** are (less reliable) human-readable proxies to container_id.

 Dimensions, container_type, procedures to disallow infinite recursion, etc. – everything else about the model – are attempts to prevent human errors or provide useful information about or from containers.
 (All such clues are probably unnecessary in a perfect